The Corona Problem for Kernel Multiplier Algebras: Introduction

 More generally we prove an \emph{alternate} Toeplitz corona theorem for the kernel multiplier space $K_{\mathcal{H}}$ of a Hilbert function space $ \mathcal{H}$ whose reproducing kernel $k$ need not be a complete Pick kernel, but must have the property (among others) that the kernel functions $ k_{a}$ are invertible multipliers on $\mathcal{H}$.
 Here the Banach space $ K_{\mathcal{H}}$ of kernel multipliers consists of those functions $\varphi \in \mathcal{H}$ such that $\sup_{a\in \Omega }\frac{\left\Vert \varphi k_{a}\right\Vert _{\mathcal{H}}}{\left\Vert k_{a}\right\Vert _{\mathcal{H}}} <\infty $.
 The roots of this abstract result can be traced back to a research thread begun by Agler and McCarthy \cite{AgMc} in the bidisc using Ando's theorem to reduce the corona problem to estimates on weighted Hardy spaces (see also \cite[Chapters 11 and 13]{AgMc2} for a nice survey of related prior work), and continued by work of Amar \cite{Amar} who introduced the use of the von Neumann minimax theorem to circumvent Ando's theorem and go beyond the bidisc, and more recently by work of Trent and the second author \cite{TrWi} who further reduced matters to checking weights whose densities are the modulus squared of nonvanishing $H^{\infty }$ functions whose boundary values have bounded reciprocals.
 In this paper we extend and refine this approach to more general Hilbert function spaces and reduce matters to solving the Bezout equation $\varphi \cdot f=1$ with solutions $f$ in an \emph{analogue} of a weighted $L^{2}$ space - e.g. the method applies to Besov-Sobolev spaces on the ball whose norms \emph{cannot} be given as an $L^{2}$ norm with respect to some measure.

 In dimension $n=1$ we can prove new Corona theorems for the kernel multiplier algebras of the Besov-Sobolev spaces $B_p^{\sigma}$ of the unit disk (See Section 7 for definitions of these spaces).
-In the special case of $B_2^{\sigma}(\mathbb{D})$, the kernel multiplier algebra coincides with the Hilbert spaces $Q_{2\sigma}$, see \cite{EsXi} by Ess\'en and Xiao and \cite{AuStXi} by Aulaskari, Stegenga, and Xiao for the definitions of these spaces.
+In the special case of $B_2^{\sigma}(\mathbb{D})$, the kernel multiplier algebra coincides with the Hilbert spaces $H^\infty\cap Q_{2\sigma}$, see Nicolau and Xiao \cite{NiXi}, Ess\'en and Xiao \cite{EsXi}, Aulaskari, Stegenga and Xiao \cite{AuStXi}, or Xiao \cite{Xia, Xia3} for the definitions of these spaces.